princemathur4/princemathur4/README.md

 ---

 ### 👀 About Me
-- 🔭 **Current Project:** I'm creating a [Question Answering Bot](https://github.com/princemathur4/question-answering-bot) that helps you find answers in seconds!
+- 🔭 **Current Project:** I'm creating a [Question Answering AI Bot](https://github.com/princemathur4/question-answering-bot) using OpenAI, Pinecone & Langchain - that helps you find answers from PDF documents in seconds!

 - 🌱 **Learning Focus:** Deep diving into **System Design** concepts to build better, scalable solutions.

 - 👯 **Collaboration Goal:** Looking to team up on [a multiplayer game project for fun](https://github.com/princemathur4/burlesque).
-If you're into socket dev frontend, let's chat!
+If you're into frontend socket development, let's chat!

-- 📫 **How to Reach Me:** Drop me a message at [princemathur.mathur4@gmail.com](mailto:princemathur.mathur4@gmail.com).
-Always happy to connect!
+- 📫 **How to Reach Me:** Drop me a message at [princemathur.mathur4@gmail.com](mailto:princemathur.mathur4@gmail.com)

 ---